 In the rare cases that radiosurgery does not result in control of the tumor, it can generally be repeated, or the patient may undergo surgery at that time.

 Schwannomas are common benign brain tumors in adults.
 They arise along nerves, comprised of cells that normally provide the “electrical insulation” for the nerve cells.
 Schwannomas often displace the remainder of the normal nerve instead of invading it.
 Acoustic neuromas are the most common schwannoma, arising from the eighth cranial nerve, or vestibular-cochlear nerve, which travels from the brain to the ear.
 Although these tumors are benign, they can cause serious complications if they grow and exert pressure on nerves and eventually on the brain.
 You may also find Schwannomas in the spine.

 METASTIC BRAIN TUMORS

 Metastatic brain tumors are tumors which arise elsewhere in the body (such as the breast or lungs) and migrate to the brain, usually through the bloodstream.
 Metastatic tumors are considered cancer, and are malignant.

-Metastatic tumors to the brain affect nearly one in four patients with cancer, or an estimated 150,000 people a year.
+Further, metastatic tumors to the brain affect nearly one in four patients with cancer, or an estimated 150,000 people a year.
 In the past, the outcome for patients with these tumors was very poor.
 Newer sophisticated diagnostic tools and innovative surgical and radiation approaches can now lead to longer survival and a better quality of life, measured in months to years.